hashicorp/consul/website/source/docs/connect/proxies/envoy.md

 ## Dynamic Configuration

-Envoy's dynamic configuration is generated by Consul and is automatic.
-For Envoy we generate different listener configurations depending on the service's protocol which is defined using [`service-defaults` configuration entries](#TODO).
+Consul automatically generates Envoy's dynamic configuration.
+For Envoy we generate different listener configurations depending on the service's protocol, which is defined using the [`service-defaults` configuration entries](#TODO).

-The following configuration items may be added to the [global `proxy-defaults` configuration entry](#TODO) or overridden directly in the `proxy.config` field of a [proxy service definition](/docs/connect/proxies.html#proxy-service-definitions) or [`sidecar_service`](/docs/connect/proxies/sidecar-service.html) block.
+Users may add the following configuration items to the [global `proxy-defaults` configuration entry](#TODO) or override them directly in the `proxy.config` field of a [proxy service definition](/docs/connect/proxies.html#proxy-service-definitions) or [`sidecar_service`](/docs/connect/proxies/sidecar-service.html) block.

 - `protocol` - The protocol the service speaks.
-The following `protocol` values are supported by Connect's Envoy integration currently:
+Connect's Envoy integration currently supports the following `protocol` values:
-  - `tcp` - The default is plain TCP and will proxy at L4.
-This gets all the security benefits of Connect's mTLS and works for any TCP-based protocol.
+  - `tcp` - Unless otherwise specified this is the default, which causes Envoy to proxy at L4.
+This provides all the security benefits of Connect's mTLS and works for any TCP-based protocol.
     Load-balancing and metrics are available at the connection level.
-  - `http` - This specified the service speaks HTTP/1.x.
+  - `http` - This specifies that the service speaks HTTP/1.x.
 Envoy will setup an `http_connection_manager` and will be able to load-balance requests individually to available upstream services.
 Envoy will also emit L7 metrics such as request rates broken down by HTTP response code family (2xx, 4xx, 5xx, etc).
-  - `http2` - This specifies that the service speaks http2.
-Specifically h2c since
+  - `http2` - This specifies that the service speaks http2 (specifically h2c since
-    Envoy will still only connect to the local service instance via plain TCP not TLS.
+    Envoy will still only connect to the local service instance via plain TCP not TLS).
 This behaves much like `http` with L7 load-balancing and metrics but has additional settings that correctly enable end-to-end http2.
-Envoy in the future may support automatic upgrades between HTTP/1.x and http2 and not need explicit configuration.
   - `grpc` - gRPC is a common RPC protocol based on http2.
-In addition to the http2 support above, a service with `grpc` protocol will be configured with a [gRPC bridge filter](https://www.envoyproxy.io/docs/envoy/v1.9.1/configuration/http_filters/grpc_http1_bridge_filter#config-http-filters-grpc-bridge) that allows HTTP/1.1 calls to be translated into gRPC as well as instrumenting metrics with `gRPC-status` trailer codes.
+In addition to the http2 support above, Envoy listeners will be configured with a [gRPC bridge filter](https://www.envoyproxy.io/docs/envoy/v1.9.1/configuration/http_filters/grpc_http1_bridge_filter#config-http-filters-grpc-bridge) that translates HTTP/1.1 calls into gRPC, and instruments metrics with `gRPC-status` trailer codes.
-- `local_connect_timeout_ms` - The number of milliseconds to allow when making connections the local application instance before timing out.
+- `local_connect_timeout_ms` - The number of milliseconds allowed to make connections to the local application instance before timing out.
 Defaults to 5000 (5 seconds).

 The following configuration items may be overridden directly in the